gyunseo/gyunseo.github.io/src/content/blog/computer-network-chapter-5-celluar-telephony.md

 - data rate 100Mbps (moving car), 1Gbps for stationary user
 - 모든 걸 IP packet으로 바꿔서 보내겠다.
 All IP, packet-switched, networks
+- Some of the objectives defined by the 4G working group are as follows:
+  A spectrally efficient system
+  High network capacity
+- Data rate of 100Mbps for access in a moving car and I Gbps for stationary users.
+- Data rate of at least 100Mbps between any two points in the world.
+- Smooth handoff across heterogeneous networks.
+  High QoS for next generation multimedia support.
+- Interoperability with existing wireless standards
+- All IP, packet-switched. networks.